Spritai/StaffManager-Public/README.md

 # StaffManager

-StaffManager est une application web de gestion de personnel et d’absences.
-Elle permet aux équipes RH et managers de suivre facilement le statut des employés, les absences en cours et les anniversaires du mois.
-L’outil est simple, intuitif et entièrement personnalisable.
+StaffManager is a web application for staff and absence management.
+It allows HR teams and managers to easily track employee status, current absences, and birthdays of the month.
+The tool is simple, intuitive, and fully customizable.

 ---

-## 📌 Fonctionnalités
+## 📌 Features

-- **Gestion du personnel :** Ajout, modification et suppression des employés.
+- **Staff Management:** Add, edit, and remove employees.
-- **Suivi des absences :** Déclarer, modifier et visualiser les absences des membres du staff.
+- **Absence Tracking:** Declare, modify, and view staff absences.
-- **Filtrage intelligent :** Filtrage des absences par statut (*En absence / Terminé*) et par employé.
+- **Smart Filtering:** Filter absences by status (*On Leave / Completed*) and by employee.
-- **Dashboard interactif :**
+- **Interactive Dashboard:**
-  - Nombre total de staff
+  - Total staff
-  - Staff actifs
+  - Active staff
-  - Absences en cours
+  - Current absences
-  - Anniversaires du mois
+  - Birthdays of the month
-  - Derniers ajouts et absences récentes
+  - Recent staff and absences
-- **Mode sombre :** Possibilité de passer en thème sombre pour un confort visuel.
+- **Dark Mode:** Toggle dark theme for visual comfort.
-- **Responsive :** Compatible avec ordinateurs, tablettes et mobiles.
+- **Responsive:** Compatible with desktops, tablets, and mobile devices.

 ---

-## 🛠 Technologies utilisées
+## 🛠 Technologies Used

-- **Frontend :** HTML5, CSS3, JavaScript (Vanilla JS)
+- **Frontend:** HTML5, CSS3, JavaScript (Vanilla JS)
-- **Backend :** PHP 8+
+- **Backend:** PHP 8+
-- **Base de données :** MySQL / MariaDB
+- **Database:** MySQL / MariaDB
-- **Librairies et outils :**
+- **Libraries and Tools:**
-  - FontAwesome pour les icônes
+  - FontAwesome for icons
   - Google Fonts (Inter)
-  - PHP dotenv pour la gestion des variables d’environnement
+  - PHP dotenv for environment variables

 ---